 Sharing your information

-As well as the types of professionals mentioned in the privacy notice, York YOT are required by law to pass some information on to the Ministry of Justice.
+As well as the types of professionals mentioned in our privacy notice, York Youth Justice Service are required by law to pass some information on to the Ministry of Justice.

-If you want to know more about what information we store and share about you, speak to your YOT Officer or contact us.
+If you want to know more about what information we store and share about you, speak to your Youth Justice Officer or contact us.

-If your questions are not answered, you can contact the Information Commissioner's Office.
+If you require further information, contact the Information Commissioner's Office.